 By Paulina Duran

-(Reporting by Paulina Duran; Editing by Robert Birsel)
+(Reporting by Paulina Duran; Additional reporting by Tom Westbrook; Editing by Paul Tait, Robert Birsel)